jacobdwatters/Flag4j/scripts/USAGE.md

  * </span>
  */
 ```
-The `<span class="latex-replaceable">` tag indicates that the following HTML equation may be replaced by
+The `<span class="latex-replace">` tag indicates that the following HTML equation may be replaced by
 a $ \LaTeX $ equation when building the docs.
 This tag and the closing `</span>` <em>must</em>
 be included for the equation to be replaced.
 If there is not a latex equations following this, the
 tag will be ignored.